edsdk/froala-file-manager/README.md

 This plugin for Froala editor includes Flmngr file manager into it.
 It will let you choose files and images from your own server file storage and manage all uploads.

-Flmngr file manager for Froala supports PHP on server side and can be easily extended with [Image Editor for Froala](https://froala-image-editor.com).
+Flmngr file manager for Froala supports PHP on server side and includes an image editor.

 ## Installation